AdobeDocs/analytics.en/help/implement/other/fb-instant-articles.md

 ## Facebook Instant Articles and privacy

 As long as the Analytics HTML page is hosted on your web server, Adobe supports your existing privacy policy across all Facebook Instant Articles.
 If a user opts out of tracking on your primary site, they also opt out of tracking on all your Facebook Instant Articles.
-The utility page also supports the Adobe Experience Cloud Identity Service so that you can integrate Facebook Instant Article data with the rest of the CX Enterprise.
+The utility page also supports the Adobe Experience Cloud Identity Service so that you can integrate Facebook Instant Article data with the rest of CX Enterprise.